 §668.50 Institutional Disclosures for Distance or Correspondence Programs (DE) requires institutions provide ten (10) disclosures; seven (7) general disclosures for the public and three (3) individualized disclosures to prospective and enrolled students.

-Red Northern does not have authorization or has chosen not to seek authorization to offer online degree programs in the specified states or U.S. territories:
+Not Authorized to Deliver Online Programs in the State/Country - Northern does not have authorization or has chosen not to seek authorization to offer online degree programs in these states or U.S. territories:

 §668.50(b)(2) Complaint Processes